mchirico/facebook-group-scrape/README.md

 	11b4f36b58a0        mchirico/facebook-group-scrape   "/bin/sh -c 'cd src &"   About a minute ago

     # Now bring the database.sqlite file to your host
+	# My id was 11b4f36b58a0.
+Yours will be different

     docker cp 11b4f36b58a0:/src/data/database.sqlite .

 At this point you should have data from 2016-05-28 from the Facebook Group "Unofficial Cheltenham Township",